h1ddenpr0cess20/ollamarama/README.md

 # ollamarama
 Terminal based AI chatbot with infinite personalities, using local LLMs with Ollama and LiteLLM.

-This is basically just Ollama with model switching and personality switching.
-I like to call it the poor man's mixture of experts.
+This is basically just Ollama with model switching and personality switching, without having to use modelfiles.

 Also available for [IRC](https://github.com/h1ddenpr0cess20/ollamarama-irc) and [Matrix](https://github.com/h1ddenpr0cess20/ollamarama-matrix) chat protocols.